TriceHelix/wgsl-plus/readme.md

 ## Notes and Limitations

-- Preprocessor directives must be at the beginning of a line (with optional whitespace before the `#`)
+- Preprocessor directives must be at the beginning of a line (with optional whitespace before the `#`).
-- Macros are textually expanded before compilation, similar to the C preprocessor
+- Macros are textually expanded before compilation, similar to the C preprocessor.
-- The preprocessor runs before any shader compilation, ensuring that only the selected code paths are compiled
+- The preprocessor runs before any shader compilation, ensuring that only the selected code paths are compiled.
-- The minifier and prettifier are functional but not perfect
+- The prettifier is the only thing currently failing about 5 non-critical test cases related to various whitespace nuances.
-- Vector swizzling poses challenges for the obfuscator - struct members matching any of the >4000 swizzle name combinations (e.g., yz, xyz, rba) won't be obfuscated
+- Vector swizzling poses challenges for the obfuscator - struct members matching any of the >4000 swizzle name combinations (e.g., yz, xyz, rba) won't be obfuscated.
-- WGSL-Plus can't scan for most errors yet, with the exception of certain invalid tokens
+- WGSL-Plus can't scan for most errors yet, with the exception of certain invalid tokens.
-- Unlike C, the WGSL preprocessor does not support `#pragma` or `#error` directives
+- Unlike C, the WGSL preprocessor does not support `#pragma` or `#error` directives.

 ## Development